SAP-samples/teched2021-ANA360/exercises/ex4/README.md

 # Exercise 4 - Aggregated Internal HC Plan

-In this exercise, we will create...
+In this exercise, you will learn how you can plan your internal workforce on an aggregated level.
+The result of this planning process can be used as a top-down guidance for different organizational units in the enterprise.

 ## Description

-After completing these steps you will have created...
+Follow the step-by-step instructions to complete the exercise.

 1. On the overview page, click on **Aggregated Internal HC Plan** to open the planning application.
 <br>![](/exercises/ex4/images/04_0001.png)